cst0601/cst0601.github.io/_tabs/about.md

 ### Galaxy Software Service Corporation
 **Software Engineer Intern**, Taipei, 2020/03 - 2020/07
 - Designed and developed a text preprocessing package that combines different processing methods under a unified interface using Python for natural language processing (NLP), replacing old methods in 2 different projects to simplify the workflows of text preprocessing.
-- Developed functions of a WebAPI for training text classification models and making predictions based on BERT models using Python and pyTorch to achieve similar accuracy with 5% smaller training data.
+- Developed functions of a WebAPI for training text classification models and making predictions based on BERT models using Python and PyTorch to achieve similar accuracy with 5% smaller training data.
-- Composed automation scripts for continuous integration pipelines and designed test cases using pyTest for 2 existing natural language understanding projects.
+- Composed automation scripts for continuous integration pipelines and designed test cases using PyTest for 2 existing natural language understanding

 ---